facebookresearch/PyTorch-BigGraph/README.md

-# Pytorch-BigGraph
+# PyTorch-BigGraph

-Pytorch-BigGraph (PBG) is a system for producing graph embeddings for large, multi-relation graphs, particularly large web interaction graphs with up to billions of entities and trillions of edges.
+PyTorch-BigGraph (PBG) is a system for producing graph embeddings for large, multi-relation graphs, particularly large web interaction graphs with up to billions of entities and trillions of edges.

-PBG is described in [Pytorch-BigGraph: A Large-Scale GraphEmbedding Framework](http://arxiv.org/FIXME) (SysML '19).
+PBG is described in [PyTorch-BigGraph: A Large-Scale GraphEmbedding Framework](http://arxiv.org/FIXME) (SysML '19).

-PBG takes as input a list of graph edges (src, dest[, relation]) and produces a feature vector (embedding) for each entity.
+PBG takes as input a list of graph edges `(source, destination[, relation])` and produces a feature vector (embedding) for each entity.
 The entity embeddings are constructed so that entities that are connected by an edge are nearby in the vector space, while unconnected entities are farther apart.
 As a consequence, 'similar' entities (entities that have a similar distribution of neighbors) will have similar embeddings.

 TODO something about multi-relation